Davidsoff/headoftheriver/content/deelnemers/inschrijving/index.en.md

 2. Once with the National Rowing Association (KNRB)

 ### 1. Register with the Organising Committee
-Please sent an email to wedstrijdsecretariaat@headoftheriver.nl.
+Please send an email to wedstrijdsecretariaat@headoftheriver.nl.

 Please include in your e-mail: